-Yes the parks are magical, the parades spectacular, and the entertainment world class, but dining can be just as magically.
+Yes the parks are magical, the parades spectacular, and the entertainment is world class, but dining can be just as magical.
 When I think about my favorite moments at Walt Disney World, dining a certain restaurants and those experiences associated with them are easily in my top 5.

 70. Go to an entertaining restaurant without characters.

 You don’t need to go to a restaurant with characters in order to have a great time because there are plenty of other options that are just as fun.
 For example, you can sit in a retro car and watch classic sci-fi flicks at Sci-Fi Dine-In, or you listen to and participate in traditional German folk songs at Biergarten, just to name a few.
 The options are endless.

 71. Be bold.
 Try something new.